Soccer-Man Utd seek permission for 1,500 'safe standing' seats

 "The North East Quadrant (lower) was selected initially as it has been an area where persistent standing has been established dating back over more than six years."

-Rail seating is hugely popular in the Bundesliga but so far no clubs in the Premier League have installed it, although Tottenham Hotspur's new stadium is adapted for rail seating and Wolverhampton Wanderers installed some in a stand at Molineux.
+Rail seating is hugely popular in Germany's Bundesliga and used by Scottish club Celtic but while Tottenham Hotspur's new stadium is adapted with rail seating and Wolverhampton Wanderers installed some in a stand at Molineux, they are not allowed to operate safe standing areas.

 However, many decry the loss of atmosphere at grounds as well as the dangers of fans standing in seated areas.